 I'm not able to fall asleep for the longest time, despite my fatigue.
 For a while, I entertain myself by pondering the reason for this.
 One of my first thoughts is that I have company now and am naturally reluctant to let my guard down long enough sleep.
 Every time this idea floats to the surface of my mind, I quickly shoot it down.
 Nikoli really isn't of much concern to me.
 He obviously isn't a threat

 to me and, even though he will have the opportunity to kill me in my sleep, he just doesn't strike me as the type.
-So what can possibly be keeping me awake even when I'm so tired?
+So what could possibly be keeping me awake even when I'm so tired?

 As sleep finally overcomes me, the reason soon makes itself apparent.
-Faces I've been trying to forget rush forth to the forefront of my mind.
+Faces I've been trying to forget crowd to the forefront of my mind.
 A woman with raven hair and kind emerald eyes… A man with an infectious grin and dark brown eyes alight with a mischievous twinkle… A small child with a mass of curls atop his head and that adorable little pout twisting his lips…

 At first, the faces bring about bittersweet memories.
 They dredge up recollections of times long ago in which I could pretend that everything was alright and just enjoy the moment with these people.
 I recall moments in which the high-pitched laughter of a child would bounce off of the hollow trees and ring out through the frozen air.
 I remember that there once was a time when I would rest by a fire and be lulled to sleep by a woman's sweet-as-honey voice reading children's stories to me.
 I remember looking into the innocent face of a young boy and basking in the undeserved adoration exuded from his all-too-familiar eyes.

-As I'm pulled deeper and deeper into sleep, however, other—more depressing and heart-wrenching—memories and faces emerge.
+As I'm pulled deeper and deeper into sleep, however, other more depressing and heart-wrenching memories and faces emerge.
 The scent of charred skin… The hiss of acid eating away fabric… Glittering snow stained ruby red… Gaping wounds splitting eerily pale skin… Glazed eyes staring unseeingly up at the milky clouds… Icy blue irises crazed by a fervid hunger… Pain… pain everywhere… A baby's shrill cries slowly subsiding into nothingness… And despair, despair is always present to taint them all.

 Finally, after what seemed to be an eternity of torment, I'm able to emerge from my troubled slumber, trembling and boneless.
 I remain stationary on my back, not trusting myself enough to sit up.
-I stare up at the still-dark sky and idly wonder how long I was asleep.
+I stare up at the still-dark sky and idly wonder how long I've been asleep.
 It doesn't matter much; I'll be tired in any case.
 Nightmare-riddled dreams don't do much in the way of recuperation.